amoe/whisper-frontend/README.md

 as `faster-whisper`, and `whisperx` might bundle some of the correction capabilities.
 It's impractical to evaluate the respective behaviours of these solutions for me at the moment.

+## Windows Install

+I recommend using "Terminal" rather than the stock Windows command prompt program.

+Download the source code to `~/whisper-frontend`, the full path will look something like `C:\Users\amoeb\Documents\whisper-frontend`.

+Create a venv locally under a `venv` subdirectory and install dependencies into this.
+The dependencies are quite simple and can be installed using pip.

+It's possible to deploy this on Windows using the following method:

+* Press `Win+R` to load the Run dialog
+* `shell:startup`
+* This will take you to the Startup folder

+Do this after installing the software to a venv using Poetry